JohnBassett-UW/decomplex1/README.md

 ![sample matrix](/vignettes/Capture_matrix.PNG)

 ## Generate barcode space
-Generate 2 dimensional embedding of the n dimensional barcode space.
+First Generate 2 dimensional embedding of the n dimensional barcode space.

     bar.UMAP <- barUMAP(f.bar.table)

-Visualize the barcode space.
+It is always a good idea to look at the barcode space after it is generated. the plotHashes function is a convenience function that quickly generates plots of the UMAP embeddings.

     plotHashes(bar.UMAP)

-This provides a heatmap to identify barcode clusters and visualize the cross contamination profile of barcodes.
+It also provides a heatmap to identify barcode clusters and visualize the cross contamination profile of barcodes.

 Note that color corresponds with barcode counts that are above the barcode geometric mean.
 Counts below the geometric mean appear gray.